tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Your body swells in places and a bunch of tiny orc-things pop forth from you at the start of your next turn as if you had cast the necromancer spell summon undead (13TW, page 86) at your level, except the orcs are humanoids instead of undead.
 You also gain a +4 bonus to any social skill checks involving orcs and related creatures (like half-orcs, goblins, ogres, etc.).

-_Curse:_ When an enemy scores a critical hit against you, the curse’s power activates even if it’s expended and it doesn’t count as the daily use of the power, but the orc-things you spawn are hostile and attack your allies—and you if you try to stop them.
+_Curse:_ When an enemy scores a critical hit against you, the curse’s power activates even if it’s expended and it doesn’t count as the full recovery use of the power, but the orc-things you spawn are hostile and attack your allies—and you if you try to stop them.

 **Quirk:** When you would run into derro, kobolds, troglodytes, or other humanoid monsters, you tend to run into orcs.